liviumocanup/basics-task/README.md

-# basics-task
+# Assignment Solution
+Proposed solution for the following assignments:

-Assignment: C# and .NET Basics
+* Assignment: C# and .NET Basics
+* Assignment: Classes in C#